 Signage will be posted throughout buildings as a reminder of proper hygiene procedures.
 Hand sanitizer will be available at classroom doors and at the entrances and exits of buildings and individuals entering and exiting will be expected to use the sanitizer.
 We will remind all members of our community about the proper procedures for wiping noses, mouths and eyes, when coughing or sneezing, and after using the toilet.
 Frequent hand washing will be encouraged, with direct oversight and supervision of our youngest students.

-We are preparing various types of signage for use during the new school year such as identification of new entrance procedures and water fountain usage.
-We will use a variety of posters with words and/or pictures for the convenience of all our students, those who can read and those who are pre-readers.
-These signs will include reminders emphasizing safe practices such as hand washing, wearing face coverings, physical distancing, and directional signs regarding classroom entry ways and flow of traffic through our building.
-Signs will indicate which areas have been cleaned, sanitized, disinfected or need to be cleaned.
+Various types of signage are in use such as identification of new entrance procedures and water fountain usage.
+We use a variety of posters with words and/or pictures for the convenience of all our students, those who can read and those who are pre-readers.
+These signs will include reminders emphasizing safe practices such as hand washing, wearing face coverings, and physical distancing.
+Signs also indicate which areas have been cleaned, sanitized, disinfected or need to be cleaned.